 upsetting to her, Dr. Shapiro, began a study to note the effects with others.

 Since 1987 this methodology has evolved into a multifaceted approach to treat a variety of different problems with a wide number of populations.
-EMDR is frequently used in the treatment of traumatic experiences and the disturbing feelings and thoughts that accompany trauma.
-Additional uses include resolution of grief, anxiety, depression, relief from chronic pain, performance enhancement, and dealing with any unpleasant memory.
+EMDR is frequently used in the treatment of painful experiences and the disturbing feelings and thoughts that accompany high impact events.
+Additional uses include resolution of grief, anxiety, panic, phobias, relief from chronic pain, performance enhancement, and dealing with any unpleasant memory.

-Traumatic images are physiologically and neurologically arousing and this can interfere with the processing of the information in the brain.
+Upsetting images are physiologically and neurologically arousing and this can interfere with the processing of the information in the brain.
 Consequently, the experience gets misplaced or frozen in our nervous system.
-The effect of trauma on the brain is like having a traffic police officer in your brain which gets very tired and sends the distressing signal to an unauthorized parking zone where it gets stored in the wrong area.
+The effect of high impact events on the brain is like having a traffic police officer in your brain which gets very tired and sends the distressing signal to an unauthorized parking zone where it gets stored in the wrong area.
 EMDR retrieves the signal and parks it in the authorized zone.

 Researchers do not know why (EMDR Therapy) Eye Movement Desensitization and Reprocessing works.
 The similarities of the eye movement patterns and Rapid Eye Movement (REM) sleep have contributed to theorizing a connection between the two.
 Information is processed when dreaming occurs.
 Dreaming occurs in the stage of sleep known as REM sleep.
 When the client accesses the disturbing image and thought that accompanies the image while moving their eyes back and forth, the information seems to be processing at an accelerated rate.